eclipse-edc/Connector/docs/developer/performance-tuning.md

 `edc.transfer.state-machine.iteration-wait-millis` = 1000
 `edc.transfer.state-machine.batch-size` = 20

-What does this means?
-That by default all the control-plane state machines will have an iteration of 1 second if no entities are found/processed.
-Otherwise, there will be no wait but the next iteration will start when all the entities will be processed.
+Thus, by default all the control-plane state machines will have an iteration of 1 second if no entities are found/processed.
+There will be no wait but the next iteration will start as soon as all the entities are processed.
 At every iteration 20 entities are fetched.

 Changing these values you could tune your connector, for example reducing the `iteration-wait` will mean that the state machine will be more reactive, and increasing the `batch-size` will mean that more entities will be processed in the